 Do you require a down payment?

 Yes.
-We require a 20% down-payment, but not less than $35,000 on all loans.
+We require at least $30,000 all loans.
 We believe it is important for you to have money invested in your project to help align our interest.
 Although the down payment doesn’t change with really good deals, the fees we charge are based on our estimate of the LTV so you will pay less in fees the better the deal.

 Can I get a pre-approval letter to submit with my bids?